 - This is an active service

-- Any current faculty, staff, or student who requires access to Penn State network-restricted resources outside of the Penn State wireless network range
+- Any current faculty, staff, or student who require access to Penn State network-restricted resources outside of the Penn State wireless network range

 - A valid Penn State Access ID and password

 - A supported device, operating system, and browser

 - A local copy of the VPN software